crguezl/gh-clone-org/README.md

 ULL-ESIT-DMSI-1920/p1-t1-iaas-fuegonellaa
 ```

-### what happens if one of the repos already exists
+### What happens if one of the repos already exists

 If the repo already exists the script attempts to pull the last version of the default branch